Other Magic

 Empty Experience

-In particular, it is well known that often a powerful transforming factor, such as a religious experience of direct communion with the Divine, does not actually make a person any kinder or wiser than they were before.
+It is well known that even a powerful transformative factor such as the religious experience of direct communion with the Divine often fails to make a person even a jot kinder or wiser than before.

-The same is true of many Magi — after what they call successful magical operations, they do not alter their overall level of power.
+The same is true of many Magi: after successful, by their own account, magical operations, they do not raise the overall level of their Power.

-The apparent contradiction is resolved quite simply — often even an experience that seems indisputable at first glance proves to be empty, illusory, resulting only from the individual’s desire to undergo such an experience.
-In other words, the mind deceives itself, creates a particular picture and projects it outward (often not without the help of “inner friends“), and then the mind engages with that fiction.
-So people often have a “spiritual experience” only because they expect it; in reality, they soon discover that the experience is empty.
+The apparent contradiction is resolved simply: even an experience that seems, at first glance, beyond doubt often proves empty, illusory, arising only from the individual’s desire to have it.
+In other words, the mind deceives itself: it constructs an image and projects it outward (often not without the help of “inner friends”), and then enters into relationship with its own fiction.
+People often have “spiritual experience” only because they expect it; soon enough, they discover that this experience is empty.

 1. All life is magic, and everyone engages in magic, whether they realize it or not.
 Cursing in the heart of a loved one or praying in temples for health – doing all this at the peak of emotional intensity – isn’t that magic?
 And in experiencing this in the way that you do not get the expected outcome, it means this is not your path; you need to seek another.
 And even better – just stop from running, even if just for a minute, to wake up from the dream, look around, for Life itself offers paths, just not every person finds their path.
 Or perhaps, they subconsciously do not want to seek it, fearing responsibility.
 They say the more that is given, the greater the demand, and it’s simpler that way.
 Slaves do not need to think.